Fireworks policy in China: History of fireworks regulations in China

 Still, there was a shift in public opinion about fireworks.
 The catastrophic fires that had occurred from 2009 to 2011, as well as the severe haze pollution in many cities in 2013, strengthened the idea of supporting the prohibition of fireworks.
 According to a random survey conducted by The Beijing News on the eve of the Spring Festival in 2014, 70% of 115 respondents surveyed said they did not buy any fireworks and firecrackers, and more than 80% believed that fireworks had a serious impact on air quality.
 Since December 2017, the central areas of most cities have upgraded restricted discharge to a total ban for fireworks, and the scope of fire prohibition areas has been gradually expanded.
 Moreover, punishment measures have been upgraded accordingly.
 Although many cities maintain "restrictions," but also introduced more inclined to prohibit the new policies.
 According to statistics released by the ministry of public security in January 2018, fireworks are banned in 444 cities nationwide, including 10 provincial capitals, 91 prefecture-level cities and 343 counties.
 Besides, fireworks are restricted in 764 cities, which include 4 municipalities, 15 provincial capitals, 174 prefecture-level cities and 571 counties.

+In 2026, many major cities in China such as Chengdu, Zhengzhou and Shanxi Province started to lift the ban on fireworks.